Table of Contents

 Types of Browser Isolation

-Administrators can choose from three types of browser isolation, and each one provides its own benefits and drawbacks.
-Each isolation strategy offers different levels of protection and potential risk.
-In today’s business environment, web browsing is a must for users.
-They must be able to find answers to questions and download important information.
+Administrators can choose from three types of browser isolation—each provides different levels of protection and potential risks.
+In today’s business environment, web browsing is a must for users to find answers to questions and download important information.
 Unfortunately, allowing open browsing of the internet also increases security risk tremendously.

 The dangers of internet browsing lead to “web content filters.”
 Web content filters block websites on the user’s browser based on a long list of reported malicious websites.
 This strategy has several problems: the list must be continuously updated to be effective, false negatives are common with newly created malicious websites, and attackers create dozens of malicious websites to bypass these protections.
 Also, web content filtering is typically based on categories.
 Administrators block specific categories from being accessed, which can affect business productivity if an essential safe site is added to a filtered category.